Rules and Regulation of Ethics Committee

 To carry out any other procedures necessary to expedite the investigation and to reach

 To recommend corrective action in resolving the complaints to the EXCO.

-For member’s self-reported misconduct, the Committee may initiate an investigation without prior presentation from the EXCO, on a member of the Society whose behaviour may have violated the Society’s Code of Ethics
+To the Committee may initiate an investigation without prior presentation from the EXCO, on a member of the Society whose behaviour may have violated the Society’s Code of Ethics upon notifying the Exco.

 5.1.
 The Committee shall consist of the following six (6) members in good standing:

 Chairperson who is a member of the Society